Theoretical Foundations: Hidden Convexity and Global Optimization

 Key Contributions:

-• Analysis of optimization algorithms under hidden convexity SIAM J. Optim., 2025; helps to resolve open questions in reinforcement learning and variationsl inference.
+• Analysis of optimization algorithms under hidden convexity (SIAM J. Optim., 2025); helps to resolve open questions in reinforcement learning and variational inference.

 Impact: This line of work has led to substantial understanding of efficiency of policy gradient methods and provides a principled path for understanding non-convex optimization landscapes in safety-critical applications.